-Trees hedges and shrubs add great beauty and sense of place and character to Norwich's landscape and are a defining feature within the city.
+- 71. Trees hedges and shrubs add great beauty and sense of place and character to Norwich's landscape and are a defining feature within the city.
+There are around 750,000 trees in the city, growing in a wide variety of locations.
 Trees enhance the structure and layout of the city, provide important landmarks, complement the built environment by providing screening, perspective, focal points, privacy and seclusion and they define and separate open spaces.
-They also provide habitats for a range of wildlife.
+They also provide habitats for a range of wildlife and provide a carbon sink for carbon emissions.
 This policy sets out the Council's aim to preserve the variety, number and quality of trees in Norwich and to ensure that development contributes to the maintenance or enhancement of the tree cover of the urban area.
-The policy relates to trees affected by development.

-For the purpose of this policy protected trees include those protected by a Tree Preservation Orders, a tree within a conservation area, an ancient or veteran tree or any other tree of category B or A as per BS 5837:2005 (as amended).
+The policy relates to trees affected by development. - 72.
+For the purposes of this policy, protected trees include those protected by a tree preservation orders, a tree within a conservation area, an ancient or veteran tree or any other tree of category B or A as per BS 5837:2005 (as amended).
 The definition of an ancient tree is one that shows characteristics of having passed beyond its mature phase; such characteristics might typically include a large girth, signs of crown retrenchment and hollowing of the stem.
-Ancient trees are usually older than the majority of trees of the same species in the same geographic area, whilst a veteran tree is one with similar characteristics to an ancient tree but not necessarily ancient in years.
+Ancient trees are usually older than the majority of trees of the same species in the same geographic area, whilst a veteran tree is one with similar characteristics to an ancient tree, but not necessarily ancient in years.

-There is the presumption against the loss of trees and where new development is proposed the preference will always be to incorporate trees and significant hedges and shrub masses into the development.
+- 73. There is the presumption against the loss of trees and where new development is proposed the preference will always be to incorporate trees and significant hedges and shrub masses into the development.
 Where the loss of any tree is unavoidable as part of a development, replacement provision is required and will be calculated in terms of replacement biomass rather than on a one to one basis.
 Conditions and/or planning obligations will be used to secure the provision, replacement and protection and maintenance of trees, shrubs and other natural features.
-This will be done either on site or through a section 106 or unilateral agreement.
+This will be done either on site or through a section 106 or unilateral agreement. - 74.
 Where a proposed development retains existing trees on site, a satisfactory arboricultural impact assessment should be submitted in accordance with BS5837:2005 (as amended) and the Norwich city council validation checklist.
 This statement should analyse the potential impact on the retained trees.
 Where proposed development will have an impact on a tree, particularly where development occurs within a root protection area (consideration should also be given to root protection areas from trees outside the site boundary) a site specific arboricultural method statement should be submitted to demonstrate mitigation measures are in place to ensure that development works do not have a negative impact on the existing tree.

-A Supplementary Planning Document 'Trees and Development' will provide further detail to ensure appropriate protection and design measures are considered with regards to existing trees retained on development sites.
+75. A supplementary planning document 'trees and development' will provide further detail to ensure appropriate protection and design measures are considered with regards to existing trees retained on development sites.
 It will also give detail for the provision of new trees as part of developments.